giserh/docker-mapproxy/README.md

 services hosted remotely.
 The included configuration works with a public server located in Oregon.

-The tiles are cached in a tile store; this project uses CouchDB for storage.
+The tiles are cached in a tile store; I've switched from using CouchDB to SQLite.
+There is now only one container, so there are never any connection problems.
+The CouchDB code is still hanging around.

-This version of the project uses Docker Compose; the next version will use Docker Swarm instead, so that the containers can be on different servers.
+This version of the project uses either Docker Compose (for testing) or Docker Swarm for production.

+The docker-compose.yml will set up a single container, containing mapproxy.

-The docker-compose.yml file will set up both MapProxy and CouchDB docker containerss and link them together over a private docker network called 'couchdb_net'.
+The docker-compose-couchdb.yml file will set up both MapProxy and CouchDB docker containers and link them together over a private docker network.

 ArcGIS servers refuse to connect to unencrypted WMS services (HTTP).
 I get around this by running MapProxy behind an nginx server.
-The Docker Compose file here is set up to work with the one described in my github repository Wildsong/proxy.
+The Dockerfile.mapproxy and Docker Compose files here work with the proxy described in my github repository Wildsong/proxy.

 ## Build

-We use the standard couchdb image but build our own mapproxy image because we want maximum portability, as soon as the ink is dry here we're going to add support for Docker For Windows.

-    docker build -t wildsong/mapproxy .

-or if you prefer
+First customize a .env file, then build an image.

+    cp sample.env .env
+    emacs .env
     docker-compose build

 ### Note on git version